Denise Black: Emmerdale

-On 20 June 2013, it was announced that Black would be joining the cast of Emmerdale as Joanie Wright, the adoptive grandmother of Amy Wyatt's (Chelsea Halfpenny) son Kyle whom she gave away shortly after he was born.
+On 20 June 2013, it was announced that Black would be joining the cast of Emmerdale, as Joanie Wright, the adoptive grandmother of Amy Wyatt's (Chelsea Halfpenny) son Kyle whom she gave away shortly after he was born.
 Black made her first appearance in the soap on 12 August 2013, before departing on 14 November 2013.
 She reprised the role on 17 June 2015 as a regular cast member, before Black departed again permanently on 30 January 2017, when her character was killed off from a heart attack after being released from a short-stint in prison.

 Other roles

-Black performed for a period with the touring show Grumpy Old Women Live.

-In 2004, she won a MEN Award for her portrayal of Mari Hoff in the Royal Exchange, Manchester production of The Rise and Fall of Little Voice.

-In August 2010, Black's band played at the Edinburgh Festival when she was in mid-UK national tour of a stage version of Calendar Girls.

-On 26 September 2011, Black played the role of Mother Superior, in the first UK tour of the musical Sister Act, alongside Michael Starke as Monsignor Howard and Cynthia Erivo as Deloris.
+In 2010, Black's band played at the Edinburgh Festival when she was in mid-UK national tour of a stage version of Calendar Girls.
+In 2011, Black played the role of Mother Superior, alongside Michael Starke and Cynthia Erivo in the first UK tour of the musical Sister Act.

-On 23 January 2015, Black made a guest appearance in Benidorm as Liam Conroy's (Adam Gillen) mother Gloria, attempting to lure him back to the UK.

-In June 2020, it was announced that Black would star in the upcoming epic historical drama film The Lady of Heaven in the role of Bibi, a loving grandmother who narrates the historical story of Lady Fatima.
+In 2015, Black made a guest appearance as Liam Conroy's (Adam Gillen) mother Gloria, attempting to lure him back to the UK, in Benidorm.
+In 2020, Black starrred in the epic historical drama film The Lady of Heaven in the role of Bibi, a loving grandmother who narrates the historical story of Lady Fatima.
+In 2021, she played Mrs. Hudson in the Netflix series The Irregulars.

-In May 2023 she was announced as a cast member of the upcoming Disney+ series Rivals, adapted from the Jilly Cooper novel of the same name.
+In May 2023 she was announced as a cast member of the upcoming Disney+ series Rivals, alongside David Tennant, Alex Hassell, Aidan Turner, Katherine Parkinson, Emily Atack, and Danny Dyer.
 Black played the role of Joyce Madden in the series.

 Personal life

 Black lives in Southsea and sings with a band, The Loose Screw.
 They played a series of cabaret shows in November 2009.

+In 2004, while filming the BBC miniseries To the Ends of the Earth in KwaZulu-Natal, South Africa, Black and two friends, including co-star Benedict Cumberbatch, were abducted at gunpoint by a group of local men after their vehicle suffered a blown tyre.
+They were bound and driven to an unsettled territory before being released unharmed without explanation.